yuvenalmash/Hello-world/README.md

 # Hello Microverse

-> project to learn github work flos and use of linters
+> project to learn github work flows and use of linters

+## Getting Started
+- Clone the repository to your local machine
+- Paste the path of the index.html file to your browser
+- The project displays 'Hello Microverse'

 ## Built With

 - HTML
-- CSS)
+- CSS